raspberrypilearning/install-raspberry-pi-desktop/en/step_4.md

 + As the computer is starting up, press the **boot menu key**.
 You may need to press it multiple times in order for the menu to appear.

-A boot menu will appear that will look similar to this:
+A boot menu will appear that should look similar to this:

 ![boot menu](images/boot_menu.jpg)